Continuous-time Markov chain: Example 2

 The image to the right describes a discrete-time Markov chain modeling Pac-Man with state-space {1,2,3,4,5,6,7,8,9}.
 The player controls Pac-Man through a maze, eating pac-dots.
 Meanwhile, he is being hunted by ghosts.
-For convenience, the maze shall be a small 3x3-grid and the monsters move randomly in horizontal and vertical directions.
+For convenience, the maze shall be a small 3x3-grid and the ghosts move randomly in horizontal and vertical directions.
 A secret passageway between states 2 and 8 can be used in both directions.
-Entries with probability zero are removed in the following transition rate matrix:
+Entries with probability zero are removed in the following transition-rate matrix: